Bronya-Rand/DDLCModTemplate2.0/Additional Mod Features/README.txt

 This section contains all optional code you can use in your mod that was previously bundled with the template (under `mod_extras`) but now separated to return back to the original template aesthetic.

 Installation
-Copy the respective RPY files you need to your projects' game folder.
+Copy the respective feature files inside their folders to your projects' game folder.
 Everything should work out of the box.
+If a file requires additional steps, please refer to its' own README file.

 Contents

-achievements.rpy
+Achievements
-This file contains the code for the achievements menu and notification that shows your progress throughout the mod.
+This folder contains the code for the achievements menu and notification that shows your progress throughout the mod.

-bsod.rpy
+Better BSODs
-This file contains the code to call a fake Blue Screen of Death/Kernel Panic to the players' computer.
+This folder contains the code to call a fake Blue Screen of Death/Kernel Panic to the players' computer.

-discord.rpy
+Better Screen Tear
+This folder contains the code for a improved tear effect for glitches (made by Elckarow).

+Discord
-This file contains the code to use Discord's RPC in DDLC.
+This folder contains the code to use Discord's RPC in DDLC.

-extras_screen.rpy
+Extras Screen

-This file contains the code for the extras menu that allows multiple screens to be selected without cluttering the main options.
+This folder contains the code for the extras menu that allows multiple screens to be selected without cluttering the main options.

-gallery.rpy
+Gallery

-This file contains the code for the gallery menu that shows backgrounds and sprites from your mod.
+This folder contains the code for the gallery menu that shows backgrounds and sprites from your mod.

-pronouns.rpy
+Pronouns

-This file allows players to input their given pronouns into the game.
+This folder allows players to input their given pronouns into the game.